Welcome to Appsloveworld technologies , In this session, we learn about transactions in the SQL server.

 8

 So if you want to make the change permanent, you need to commit the transaction.
-If you want to undo the change, then you can Rollback the transaction.
+If you want to undo the change, then you can rollback the transaction.

 Let’s try to make that change permanent